TheAcharya/Airlift/tests/README.md

 After running upload tests, you may want to clean up:
 - Delete uploaded files from Dropbox
 - Remove test records from Airtable
+- Upload tests assert that Airtable record count grows, so repeated runs can accumulate test records

 **Quick Cleanup:**
 ```bash